 unc derstand the level of change t nat is needed.
-2. tra reg With a change in transportation governance, it is important to acknowledge that some regional transportation projects may not have a direct local impact/benefit but will significantly improve regional mobility for residents.
-Please select whether you agree, neither agree nor disagree, or disagree with each statement using the radio buttons.
-Agree Neither agree nor disagree Disagree A. A new governance structu re should strike a balance between n regional and local priorities. • В. re should focus on projects that hay, even if it means fewer local proj • O C. re should require decision-makers when making policy, funding and s • O D. - ces could be more efficiently delivently delivently delivently agree, and have examples 9 • Examples: BC Transit Rail service along E&N corrie Ferry service between Wests Bridges Active transportation projects shore and Esquimalt
+2. With a change in transportation governance, it is import transportation projects may not have a direct local imparegional mobility for residents.
+Please select whether your disagree with each statement using the radio buttons ot have a direct local impact/benef s.
+Please select whether you agree it but will significantly improve Agree Neither agree nor disagree Disagree A. A new governance structu re should strike a balance between n regional and local priorities. • В. re should focus on projects that hay, even if it means fewer local proj • O C. re should require decision-makers when making policy, funding and s • O D. - ces could be more efficiently delivently delivently delivently agree, and have examples 9 • Examples: BC Transit Rail service along E&N corrie Ferry service between Wests Bridges Active transportation projects shore and Esquimalt